 “Go outside, to the fields, enjoy nature and the sunshine, go out and try to recapture happiness in yourself and in God.
 Think of all the beauty that’s still left in and around you and be happy!” – Anne Frank

-Mackinac Island pops with color, moody skies, and random rainbows in the fall.
+Mackinac Island pops with colorful trees, moody skies, and random rainbows in the fall.
 Pure magic.

 And after several trips to Mackinac Island, we finally got smart and realized we were doing it all wrong.
 Vacation means relaxation – not switching hotels and toting luggage up and down a busy Main Street to save money.
 Plus, who can resist a big hot tub?